 On the other hand, Texas family courts may modify or terminate orders for spousal support if there has been a material and substantial change in the circumstances of either party.
 The court will consider the same factors it considered when initially determining whether spousal support was warranted in the couple’s case (Section 8.052 of the Texas Family Code, “Factors in Determining Maintenance”).

 It’s worth noting that you should speak with your attorney as soon as possible when either party’s financial circumstances change materially and substantially.
-For example, you can only request a modification in spousal support or child support in Texas from the date of service moving forward—not retroactively.
+For example, you can only request a modification in spousal support or how much is child support in Texas from the date of service moving forward—not retroactively.

 Can alimony be paid to two exes?